-We have compiled 7 top tips to help improve your business network security.
+Here are 7 tips to help improve your business network security.

-Hackers will try to use open ports in order to gain access to vulnerabilities within your network.
+Hackers will try to use open ports to gain access to vulnerabilities on your network.

 2. Password protect your firewall

-It is easy to identify the brand of router a business is using and from there a simple search will find its default username and password.
+It’s possible to identify the brand of router a business is using and the find the default username and password.

 3. Lock down IP addresses for improved business network security

-Many small businesses use DHCP which is a simple and automatic way to set up a network.
-It’s also the easiest way for an intruder to gain access unnoticed.
+Most small businesses use DHCP, this is a simple and automatic way to set up a network.
+It’s also an easy way for an intruder to connect a device on your network.

 4. Use a network monitoring solution

-A network monitoring system is capable of detecting and reporting failures of both devices and connections.
-When a failure is detected it sends alerts, by email or phone to notify you.
+Network monitoring systems detect and report connection and device security.
+When a failure is detected and alert is sent by email or phone to notify you.

-Monitoring can be carried out by internal IT staff or managed by external companies where they use remote management software to monitor company systems 24/7.
+Monitoring can be carried out by internal IT staff or managed by an IT support company to monitor all business systems 24/7.

 5. Use an Intrusion Protection System (IPS)